🇺🇸 AST SpaceMobile BlueBird Satellites

 Do the BlueBird satellites harm astronomy?

 The brightness of the BlueBirds — particularly BlueBird-6 at magnitude 1.5 — has raised concerns similar to early Starlink satellites.
 At that brightness they're clearly visible in wide-field telescope images.
 Unlike Starlink, AST SpaceMobile hasn't made public commitments to darkening the arrays.
 The astronomy community has flagged the issue and it remains an active discussion.
-The planned expansion to 100+ satellites would significantly increase the impact on dark skies.
+The planned expansion (AST targets around 45 satellites by the end of 2026, and many more beyond) would significantly increase the impact on dark skies.

 How is BlueBird different from Starlink?

 Fundamentally different purpose.
 Starlink requires a dedicated dish antenna (the Starlink terminal) and targets homes and businesses.
 BlueBird targets ordinary smartphones with no additional hardware — the idea is to eliminate dead zones for any mobile user globally.
-BlueBirds are fewer and much larger than Starlinks, orbiting higher at 720km vs 550km.
+BlueBirds are fewer and much larger than Starlinks, orbiting at a similar altitude (~520km vs Starlink’s ~550km).
 The business model is to partner with existing mobile operators rather than selling direct to consumers.

 How many BlueBird satellites are there?